bgachara/bgachara.github.io/posts/rust_ref.md

 ### Filter

-- Return values that satisfy a provided boolean conditional
+- Return values that satisfy a provided boolean conditional.

 ### Enumerate